neithere/argh/docs/tutorial.rst

     $ ./prog.py www serve-rest
     $ ./prog.py www serve --port 6060 --noreload

-There's also a shortcut :func:`~argh.helpers.dispatch_commands` which isn't as flexible as the full version described above but helps reduce the code in many cases.
+There's also a shortcut :func:`~argh.dispatching.dispatch_commands` which isn't as flexible as the full version described above but helps reduce the code in many cases.
 Please refer to the API documentation for details.

 Single-command application
 --------------------------